Where to Find the Best Thrift Stores in LA

 Los Angeles is a treasure trove of a city when it comes to shopping.
 When most people think of LA, they think glitz, glam, and oftentimes luxury shopping.
 However, what many folks don’t realize is that the city is also teeming with quality thrift shops.

-But in a city that has more than 50 different neighborhoods, where do you start?
+But in a city that has over 50 neighborhoods, where do you start?
 Where can you find these hidden (or not so hidden) thrift shops when no one seems to talk about them?
-Luckily, neighborhoods.com did some digging and found the neighborhoods with the best thrift stores in Los Angeles.
+Luckily, we did some digging and found the neighborhoods with the best thrift stores in Los Angeles.

 Here are four neighborhoods in Los Angeles to get your thrift on.